JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 **Tl;DR**

-By the end of this year, I will have created a web/ook platform to share the learnings of years.
+By the end of this year, I will have created a **web/ook platform** to share the learnings along the years.

-As I dont expect people to have the patience to get value from these 300+ posts - Im destilling that into 20/30 pages ebooks.
+As I dont expect people to have the patience to get value by reading from these 300+ posts - Im destilling that into 20/30 pages ebooks.

 The aim is to enhance the DIY offer, *for people that are not ready for [the DWY one](https://jalcocert.github.io/JAlcocerT/selling-with-a-landing-website/#vibe-coding-an-astro-ssr-landing-page)*.

++++ Special section for astro ~ typography themes + DecapCMS

 **Intro**